gabesargeant/blog/gabrielsargeant/content/posts/anti-cv-01/index.md

 **The problems with trying to counter being detected.**

 Humans have been vilifying each other over small differences long before computers existed.
 Unless you're always at a fashion event or a rave.
 Anyone dressing in CV dazzle will draw attention.
-And so will have hyperface patterns on your clothing.
+And so will anyone who has hyperface patterns on their clothing.

-Avoiding facial recognition needs to include a strategy that is either widely adopted or covert in its application.
-So either everyone starts dressing oddly, or individually you need to learn, then use covert personal counter-surveillance techniques to live out your daily life.
+Avoiding facial recognition needs to include a strategy that is either widely adopted or covert in its application for the individual.
+So either everyone starts dressing oddly, or individually you need to learn, then use, covert personal counter-surveillance techniques to live out your daily life.

-If you ask your friends who worked as spies in East Germany during the '80s.
+Now, if you ask your friends who worked as spies in East Germany during the '80s.
 Identifying a tail was hard work, losing it was even harder.
-So let's not forget, computers don't sleep.
+And let's not forget, computers don't sleep.

 Unless everyone adopts anti FR techniques, it just becomes a signature of you.

 You want to be right in the middle of the bell curve, don't be on the edges.

 **Target Pattern Analysis.
 Or why use facial recognition technology at all?**